Las Vegas Manslaughter

-If convicted of involuntary, a person is guilty of a category D felony and will be punished with a term in the state prison of not less than 1 year and not more than 4 years.
+If convicted of involuntary Manslaughter, a person is guilty of a category D felony and will be punished with a term in the state prison of not less than 1 year and not more than 4 years.
 A fine of not more than $5,000 may also be imposed.

 Manslaughter charges are very serious.
 You need someone on your side who makes sure your rights are protected.
-Douglas Crawford Law has more than 30 years of experience in these matters and will give you the best counsel you can get.
+Douglas Crawford Law has more than 30 years of experience in criminal defense law and will give you the best counsel you can get.
 If you have been charged with manslaughter, call me now at 702-383-0090.

 501 S 7th St, Las Vegas, NV 89101